ENIXER/JavaChallenge2014/Rule.en.md

 ### Input Format of Game Settings

 When the game starts (before the 1st turn), the game system sends settings to every AI program through the standard input.
-The format of settings are listed as following:
+The format of settings is listed as following:

 <pre>
 T P N